Virgin Hotels Las Vegas: Features

-Virgin Hotels Las Vegas opened with a 60000 sqft casino, known as Mohegan Sun Casino.
+Virgin Hotels Las Vegas opened with a 60000 sqft casino, originally branded separately as Mohegan Sun Casino.
 It was renamed Mohegan Casino Las Vegas in September 2022.
-It is operated by Mohegan Gaming and Entertainment, an affiliate of the Mohegan Tribe, making it the first Native American tribe to operate a Las Vegas casino.
-It has 44 table games, as well as 650 slot machines; half of the slots are from the former Hard Rock.
+It was operated by Mohegan Gaming and Entertainment, a subsidiary of the Mohegan Tribe, making it the first Native American tribe to operate a Las Vegas casino.
+It struggled under Mohegan's management, and the tribe ended its affiliation with the property in early 2025.
+Casino operations were transferred to the property's top two executives.

+The casino has 44 table games, as well as 650 slot machines; half of the slots are from the former Hard Rock.
 A sportsbook, operated by Betfred, opened in February 2023, after delays caused by the Nevada licensing process.

-The hotel has 1,504 renovated rooms, spread across three buildings: the Canyon Tower, Opal Tower, and Ruby Tower.
+The hotel has 1,504 rooms and suites, spread across three buildings: the Canyon Tower, Opal Tower, and Ruby Tower.
 The Ruby Tower is an all-suite building.
 A mobile app serves as an optional room key and also allows guests to order room service or check out.
 In addition, the app allows guests to control lights, televisions, and thermostats in their rooms.
 The hotel is part of Hilton's Curio Collection.

 The resort also has 110000 sqft of meeting and event space.
 Other amenities include a fitness center and spa.

 Entertainment

 Virgin Hotels intended to revive the former Hard Rock's reputation as a top destination for entertainment.
-The Joint, a music venue inside the former Hard Rock, was renovated and will be renamed.
-The venue is tentatively known as The Theater at Virgin Hotels Las Vegas, until a permanent name is chosen.
-Because of the pandemic, the theater did not debut with the rest of the resort, and instead opened in September 2021.
+The Joint, a Hard Rock music venue, was renovated into The Theater at Virgin Hotels.
+Because of the pandemic, the venue did not open until September 2021.

 Vinyl, another music venue at the Hard Rock, was renamed 24 Oxford, after the first Virgin Records store, which was located at 24 Oxford Street in London.
 JC Hospitality spent $500,000 to revamp the Vinyl space.
 The venue opened in May 2021, hosting the "27" residency, which is dedicated to members of the 27 Club.

-The resort's five-acre pool area is surrounded by several restaurants and an event lawn that will host concerts.
+The resort's five-acre pool area is surrounded by several restaurants and an event lawn to host live concerts.
 The event lawn space was previously home to a separate pool area, which hosted the Hard Rock's Rehab pool parties.
 This pool area was buried beneath the new event lawn, which has space for 1,800 people. Élia Beach Club is an outdoor, two-story dayclub, separate from the pool area.
 It features DJs and electronic dance music, and was opened in June 2021.